isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 #### **Who books my flight to Cape Town?** {.ti-map-alt}

 Flights for applicants who are awarded a full scholarship will be booked and paid for by the Imbizo.
 All other applicants are required to book, manage and pay for their own travel expenses.
 For applicants booking their own travel we suggest booking flights early as availability to Cape Town can be limited.
-Applicants booking their own travel will be required to send a copy of their e-ticket to the Imbizo Committee no less than 8 weeks prior to arrival in Cape Town
+Applicants booking their own travel will be required to send a copy of their e-ticket to the Imbizo Committee no less than 8 weeks prior to arrival in Cape Town.

 #### **What about visas?** {.ti-wand}